Proposed School Merger Plan information can be found HERE.

 A goal of Catawba County Public Health is to control the human risk of exposure and offer prophylaxis to people who have potentially been exposed to the deadly rabies virus, which attacks the nervous system of its victims.

-Tuberculosis (TB) is a communicable, potentially deadly disease that usually affects the lungs but can attack other parts of the body as well.
-It is spread when a person with an active case of TB breathes out disease-causing bacteria, which are then inhaled by another person.
-TB is treatable and usually curable, although new drug-resistant strains are appearing that are very difficult to treat.
-It is vital that TB patients faithfully follow their treatment regimen and take all medications as directed, for as long as directed, or the disease can recur in a drug-resistant form.
+Active TB: Patients with active TB are contagious and can spread the disease when they breathe out the disease-causing bacteria, which are then inhaled by another person.
+Active TB is treatable and usually curable, although new drug-resistant strains are appearing that are very difficult to treat.
+It is vital that patients with active TB faithfully follow their treatment regimen and take all medications as directed, for as long as directed, or the disease can recur in a drug-resistant form.

 The Communicable Disease team supports providers by answering questions regarding the administration and interpretation of tests.
 Medical providers who interpret a test as potentially positive should refer the patient to Catawba County Public Health for follow up.

-Providers can call our Communicable Disesae staff at 828-695-5800.
+Providers can call our Communicable Disesae staff at 828-695-5823.

 For more information, visit the North Carolina Epidemiology page.